valvolt/storiz/README.md

 ```
 cd storiz
 meteor npm install
+meteor npm install --save uuid
 meteor
 ```

 then from your web browser, go to http://localhost:3000

 ## CHANGES

+[New] - Added a profile page for the user, where his achievements are displayed.
+Added an 'achievement' field as well for stories.
+As usual, features.json shows how this works.
+There a some known limitations.

 [New] - Added an actual short sci-fi story named D3mons to give you a better feel of the engine - I hope you'll enjoy it :) With this story I come closer to the original idea I had when creating Storiz: a platform for cool stories which intermix with other types of gameplay such as hacking exercises.
 Don't expect real hacking there though, all you have to do is choose well where you click :) There is a hidden golden ending to show what achievements shall look like, but the feature is still under development as I'm writing this.